23f1001617/json-test/README.md

 Generated app for:

-> Create a webpage titled 'Currency Summary' that loads rates.json from the same folder and displays the total of all numeric values in green inside #total-json.
+> Create a page that loads rates.json from attachments, displays all currency rates inside a table #currency-table, and shows the average rate in #avg-rate.

 ---
 MIT License